 The green discoloration that sometimes appears around copper pipe joints is of no real concern, but any type of visual corrosion or dripping water should be a major concern of any homeowner.
 Dripping water means that the joint is corroding from the inside out and could fail at any time, leading to a major water leak and possibly significant property damage!

 These very alert homeowners spotted this condition and knew it needed to be corrected immediately!
 This particular leaking joint was located directly above the homes “Wood Sill Plate” which sits on top of the foundation wall and the rest of the homes stick frame construction is built upon.
 Undetected for any length of time this could’ve resulted in significant damage to the sill plate resulting in costly repairs for the homeowner.
 I encourage you to be ALERT and PROACTIVE like these homeowner, inspect your plumbing periodically for corrosion or water leaks of any kind...

 Mr & Mrs HOME Doctor's latest renovation project...

-In 86 days my wife and I turned my childhood home into our DREAM HOME.
+In 86 days my wife and I turned this 1950's Ranch home into our DREAM HOME.